Mecklenburg County 250th Anniversary Logo

 Typography & Logo Sketches

-It’s always best to start with several sketches in order to get the rough idea on paper; it’s all about finding a form that everyone loves.
-Text was mostly decided beforehand, so the focus of the sketches are to highlight different type stylings and tell a story.
+The illustration process always begins with several sketches in order to get the rough idea on paper; it’s all about finding a form that everyone loves.
+Text was mostly decided beforehand, so the focus of the sketches were to highlight different type stylings and communicate history.

 Mecklenberg Declaration of Independence Captain Jack sketches

-The final variations are mostly circular and badge shaped, which works perfectly on pins, coins, stickers, and more.
+The final variations are mostly circular and badge shaped, which works perfectly for pins, coins, stickers, and more.
+Badge‑style shapes work well for commemorative branding because they translate cleanly across coins, patches, and small‑format merchandise.

 Mecklenberg Declaration of Independence Captain Jack sketch closeup